rebeccajjones/Indigo-Web-Scrape-Prices/README.md

 # Indigo-Web-Scrape-Prices
-Scrape book prices from Indigo, email me prices and show when they are on sale.
+Scrape book prices from Indigo, email me prices and show if they are on sale.

+## Notes

+* Emails and passwords redacted for privacy